 All of our classes take regular field trips on the school bus to the library, and out and about for other special events, such as cross-country skiing.
 Occasionally, parents are asked to pick up students from locations other than the preschool (i.e. the library) at the end of classes.

-Each month we feature a different Colour Day where we ask students to dress in that colour and bring a snack in that colour, if possible (black snacks, anyone?).
+Each month we feature a different Colour Day, if possible.
 We also have holiday parties and theme days such as Hawaiian Beach Day.